vitouphy/machine-learning-notes/README.md

 This is just a collections of notes on various topics of machine learning.

-You can visit [https://vitouphy.github.io/](https://vitouphy.github.io/) to view the content.\
+You can visit [here](https://note.notmlprojects.com) to view the content.

 To view locally, you can build this notebook by: